 Using the shared screen, point to an object and ask your student to tell you what it is.
+Alternatively, send your student the file using the clip icon in the messages.
 Practice colour + noun combinations by getting student to say things like, ‘they are green boots.
 They are not white shoes.’

 Clothing PDF download

 A1 vocabulary: Food and drink